bm2-lab/neoFusion/README.md

-# neoFusion: predict fusion neoantigens and assess their immunogenecity
+# neoFusion: a computational pipeline for gene fusion neoantigen identification and immunogenicity assessment

-Fusion, which served as an important class of somatic mutation, is an ideal source of tumor-derived neoantigens for the capability of creating open reading frame.
-In this study, the first pipeline for identifying and prioritizing fusion neoantigen are presented.
+Fusion, which is an important class of somatic mutations, is an ideal source of tumor-derived neoantigens for creating an open reading frame.
+The first pipeline for identifying and prioritizing fusion neoantigen are presented.
+Detailed information please refer to citation.

 ## Dependencies